 Mr Cullen has a Bachelor of Arts (Hons) in Community Justice and is responsible for standards of staff professional conduct and integrity, management of allegations of misconduct by staff, internal audit and assurance, risk management, criminal history screening and legal services.

-Mr Peckitt has a Bachelor of Business, is a Certified Practicing Accountant, and in 2018 was named as the Public Sector Commission Young Leader of the Year and the Chief Financial Officer of the Year by the Institute of Public Administration.
+Mrs Beamish Burton has a Bachelor of Business, is a Certified Practising Accountant, and in 2017 was named as the Finance Practitioner of the Year by the Institute of Public Administration Australia.

 Chief Information Officer